 Please enter your details below and select your areas of interest.

-The People's Bank of China (PBOC) set the dollar-yuan central parity rate slightly lower at 6.4529 on Monday, compared with the 6.4577 set on Friday.
+The People's Bank of China (PBOC) set the dollar-yuan central parity rate higher at 6.4032 on Friday, compared with the 6.3890 set on Thursday.

 Prev.
 Official Close